Girolamo Aleandro (1574–1629)

-Girolamo Aleandro, the younger (29 July 1574 – 9 March 1629) was a very distinguished Italian scholar.
-His grand-uncle Girolamo Aleandro, the elder (1480–1542) is better known and was the first cardinal appointed in pectore.
+Girolamo Aleandro, the younger (29 July 1574 – 9 March 1629) was a distinguished Venetian scholar and writer.
+He was the grand-nephew of Girolamo Aleandro, the elder (1480–1542), the first cardinal appointed in pectore.

 Biography

 Girolamo Aleandro was the son of Scipio Aleandro and Amaltea Amaltei, the daughter of the celebrated poet Girolamo Amaltei, and was born at Motta di Livenza in Friuli, on the twenty ninth of July, 1574.
 Like the cardinal, he displayed great precocity of intellect, and at the age of sixteen he composed seven beautiful odes in the form of paraphrases on the seven penitential psalms, which were afterwards printed at Rome under the title of Le Lagrime di Penitenza: he had previously written a paraphrase of the same psalms in Latin elegiac verse.
 The epigram upon the death of Camillo Paleotto, printed among his Latin poems, is stated to have been composed in his sleep.

 Being designed for the church, he was sent at the age of twenty to the University of Padua, where, under the guidance of Guido Panciroli, he applied himself with great ardour to the study of belles-lettres, jurisprudence, philosophy and theology.
 At the age of twenty six he published his Commentary upon the Institutes of Gaius, which was well received, and the public professorship of jurisprudence was offered to him by several universities.
 These invitations he declined, and went to Rome on the suggestion of his uncle, Attilio Amalteo, who speedily obtained for him the office of preposito of Saint Philip and Saint James of Brescia.

 He joined the Accademia degli Umoristi, just then instituted at Rome, and embracing all the most learned men in that city, and became one of its most active members; his academical name was Aggirato.
 He had not long resided at Rome when Cardinal Ottavio Bandini appointed him his secretary, in which post he continued twenty years, notwithstanding the numerous solicitations from other cardinals who were anxious to obtain his services.
 During this long period he devoted all his leisure to the pursuit of literature and antiquities.